Summer Study Abroad

 For more information, visit the program website, or contact Dr. Duncan Richter (richterdj@vmi.edu).

-Don’t miss out on this opportunity to go with a VMI faculty member, to potentially gain VMI credit and to share an experience abroad with a fellow brother rat.
+Don’t miss out on an opportunity to go with a VMI faculty member, to potentially gain VMI credit and to share an experience abroad with a fellow brother rat.

 If you are interested in participating in one of the VMI faculty-led programs or in a third-party provider program, start your adventure here: